-Amazon Managed Blockchain
+Amazon managed Blockchain

 Amazon Managed Blockchain simplifies the creation and management of scalable blockchain networks.
 By utilizing this service, businesses can focus on developing innovative applications without the complexities of setting up manual blockchain infrastructure.
 [62].

 Key features

 Amazon Managed Blockchain provides a fully managed service that streamlines blockchain network deployment, enabling businesses to leverage the benefits of decentralized technology with ease.
 With support for popular frameworks, built-in automation, and enterprise-grade security, it allows organizations to build scalable blockchain applications without the complexity of managing the infrastructure.